Chapter 11 Bankruptcy Overview

 In order to be eligible for Chapter 11 Bankruptcy, the debtor company needs to fulfill the following criteria:

-Whether the owner's personal assets are at risk from the business's creditors depends on the type of business and the business entities code of the state they are incorporated or registered in.
+Whether the owner's personal assets are at risk from the business's creditors depends on the type of business and the business entity's code of the state they are incorporated or registered in.

 Businesses that file for Chapter 11 Bankruptcy assume the role of "debtor in possession".
-It means the businesses must account for its property, examine claims made by creditors, and file all reports requested by the court.
-The "debtor in possession" can also seek help of a lawyer to protect its interests.
+It means businesses must account for their property, examine claims made by creditors, and file all reports requested by the court.
+The "debtor in possession" can also seek the help of a lawyer to protect its interests.

 If the creditors can convince the court that it is in their best interest to convert the Chapter 11 case to a Chapter 7 case, then the business may be liquidated.
 However, liquidation of the business is typically used as a last resort.